Elmir-Zeynalov/Garbage-Collection/README.md

 # Garbage Collection

 This repository contains work for a school project to examine and simulate different architectures for mobile IoT nodes.
 The purpose was to compare Fog computing and Cloud computing.
+It was done in collaboration with Todor Dobrev.

 ## Description